aprilsbloom/hourlyanimalphotos/README.md

 .venv\Scripts\activate
 ```

-3. Install the dependencies
+4. Install the dependencies
 ```sh
 uv pip install -r requirements.txt
 ```

-4. Run the program
+5. Run the program
 ```sh
 py main.py
 ```

-5. It will prompt you to enter your credentials
+6. Enter your credentials in `config.json`.
+The program will tell you what is incorrect and where to fix it.